 Windows

-FlexxAgent consists of a Windows service called FlexxAgent Service, which manages two processes: FlexxAgent (process), which runs at the system level, and FlexxAgent Analyzer (process), which starts for each user session.
+FlexxAgent consists of a Windows service named FlexxAgent Service, which coordinates two processes:

 Consumption

-- Disk space used: < 200 MB
+- Disk space: < 200 MB

 - CPU: < 0.5%